turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_worker_script.md

 ```

 ### Query all worker scripts with worker.dev subdomain available
-Retrieves all Worker scripts where the worker.dev subdomain is not enabled.
+Retrieves all Worker scripts where the worker.dev subdomain is enabled.
 The worker.dev subdomain provides an automatic subdomain for developers to test and deploy Worker scripts in a staging or development environment.

 ```sql+postgres
 select